Urban Survival Skills: How To Survive In A Broken World

 One for the car, one for the office, one for the boat, one for the RV, etc.

-A get home bag should contain several specific survival resources to help you get back to your home base.
+A get home bag should contain specific resources to get back to your home base FAST.

 Here are the most common items found in a get home bag: